angarsky/diveintopython/learn/variables/array.md

 my_list = [1, 2, 3, 4, 5]
 ```

 To create an empty array, you can follow the approaches mentioned above.
+Next, we'll look at the defining of an array of size n.

 ## How to Create Array of Size n